odpi/specs/ODPi-Runtime.md

 implementations.

 Since the Hadoop configuration parameter set is extensible, arbitrary additional parameters, specific to the HCFS, MAY be defined.
-These can then be accessed from the HCFS implementation JAR using the general Hadoop configuration APIs.
+These can then be accessed from the HCFS Interface JAR using the general Hadoop configuration APIs.
 In this manner, the HCFS can be configured via parameters like any other Hadoop facility.
 By convention, any such HCFS-specific configuration parameters should include the HCFS scheme name as an element of the parameter name.
-For example, setting the following properties specific to AWS S3 HCFS implementation in core-site.xml will allos access to private S3 buckets:
+For example, setting the following properties specific to AWS S3 HCFS implementation in core-site.xml will allow access to private S3 buckets:
 ```
 <property>
   <name>fs.s3a.access.key</name>